danielsteman/web-rs/README.md

 ```

 The corresponding database URL would be `postgresql://admin:admin@localhost/webrs` which is expected to be passed as environment variable `DATABASE_URL`.
 Just for development purposes, this variable can also be set in `./.env`.

+## Troubleshooting

+If the page is not loading, check if `sqlx` made a connection and didn't timeout.
+A timeout indicates that Postgres is not up.